Installation Guide

 VS Code Extension: Skills are installed automatically to ~/.copilot/skills/.

-Other Platforms (Claude Code, Cursor, Windsurf, etc.):
+Other Platforms (Claude Code, Cursor, Windsurf, Gemini, Codex, etc.):

-npx add-skill sbroenne/mcp-server-excel
+npx skills add sbroenne/mcp-server-excel

-# Install for specific agent
+# Install specific skill directly

-npx add-skill sbroenne/mcp-server-excel -a cursor
+npx skills add sbroenne/mcp-server-excel --skill excel-cli -a cursor

 Manual Installation:

-1. Download excel-mcp-skills-{version}.zip from GitHub Releases
+1. Download excel-skills-v{version}.zip from GitHub Releases

-• Copilot: ~/.copilot/skills/excel-mcp/
+• Copilot: ~/.copilot/skills/excel-cli/ or ~/.copilot/skills/excel-mcp/

-• Claude Code: .claude/skills/excel-mcp/
+• Claude Code: .claude/skills/excel-cli/ or .claude/skills/excel-mcp/

-• Cursor: .cursor/skills/excel-mcp/
+• Cursor: .cursor/skills/excel-cli/ or .cursor/skills/excel-mcp/

 See: Agent Skills Documentation